ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 tun "enclosure".

-BERLIN f & m VariousFrom the name of the city in Germany, which is of uncertain meaning.
+Berlin f & m VariousFrom the name of the city in Germany, which is of uncertain meaning.

-BETHANY f EnglishFrom the name of a biblical town,
+Bethany f EnglishFrom the name of a biblical town,

 Βηθανία (Bethania) in Greek, which is probably of Aramaic or Hebrew origin, possibly meaning "house of affliction" or "house of figs".
 In the New Testament the town of Bethany is the home of Lazarus and his sisters Mary and Martha.
-It has been in use as a rare given name in the English-speaking world since the 19th century, used primarily by Catholics in honour of Mary of Bethany.
+It has been in use as a rare given name in the English-speaking world since the 19th century, in honour of Mary of Bethany.
 In America it became moderately common after the 1950s.

-BOONE m EnglishFrom an English surname that was either derived from Old French
+Boone m EnglishFrom an English surname that was either derived from Old French

 bon meaning